lokal-profil/wikidata-stuff/README.md

   * kulturnavBotArkDes: A bot for adding and/or sourcing statements about architects based on data curated by Swedish Centre for Architecture and Design ([ArkDes](http://www.arkdes.se/)) made available through KulturNav.
+  * kulturnavBotSMM: A bot for adding and/or sourcing statements about maritime objects based on data curated by the National Maritime Museums ([SMM](http://www.maritima.se/)) made available through KulturNav.

+* WikidataStuff.py: A set of generally useful functions for interacting with Wikidata using pywikibot.

 * WikidataStringSearch.py: A database hookup (to be run from labs) for doing text string searches (SQL LIKE style) in labels, aliases and